Bucharest student movement of 1956: Student protests are organised

 Romanian students closely followed the unfolding events in Hungary, not only in Bucharest, but also Timișoara, Cluj, Târgu Mureș, and Iași.
 At first, different students would exchange information they had heard on the radio or from other sources and discussed their prospects for undertaking similar actions.
-The students did not form committees, which the authorities might have considered to be clandestine organisations and attract a repression by the state security apparatus.
+The students did not form committees, which the authorities might have considered to be clandestine organisations and attract repression by the state security apparatus.
 Instead, action groups appeared in the city's different faculties.

 Students in each faculty reacted differently.
 The most active groups were formed in the Faculties of Law, Letters, Theatre, Medicine, Architecture, Journalism, and Philosophy, as well as at the Medical-Military Institute and at the Politehnica.
 Students' reactions were far more cautious in other technical learning institutes (Petroleum and Gas, Agronomy), in the University of Bucharest's Faculties of Mathematics, Geography and History, and in the Institute of Economic Sciences.

 A precise list of students involved in organising protests is difficult to reconstruct.
 The only sources are transcripts of the trials that followed the movement's crushing, data presented in sessions to unmask rebel students and data regarding the expulsions which followed.
 From these sources, there emerge the following names of student organisers: